 If all else fails, it’s probably time to send an eviction notice letter.

-As noted above, ensure that any formal notice of eviction complies with any landlord-tenant or Fair Housing laws you’re subject to.
+As noted above, ensure that any formal eviction notice complies with any landlord-tenant or Fair Housing laws.

 Free printable eviction notice letter

-Below is an example of a free printable eviction notice letter you can use to draft your notice to vacate.
-As always, you should double-check any eviction notices with your legal counsel before formally sending.
+Below, you’ll find an example of a free printable eviction notice letter you can use to draft your notice to vacate.
+As always, you should double-check any eviction notices with your legal counsel before formally sending them.

 EXAMPLE OF A FREE PRINTABLE EVICTION NOTICE LETTER